Cayenne

 Botanical Name: Capsicum annuum

-Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – How Cayenne became the “King of Herbs” | Reduce belly fat, improve heart health, and ease arthritic pain.
+Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Cayenne Can Surprise You.

 Below is an overview of cayenne, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of cayenne.